DLzer/mfp-php/README.md

 ## Version Guide
 - 0.1.0 Initial Release
 - 0.1.1 Fix autoload issue
+- 0.1.2 Added check for Username
+- 0.1.3 Added check for date format

 ## Support
 Feel free to fork this project, any support is appreciated.